ExpediaGroup/beekeeper/README.md

 It currently supports two endpoints; one for the expired metadata and another one for the unreferenced paths.

-As well as supporting all [standard actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html), the Beekeeper-API also supports the `swagger` endpoint (see the [Swagger documentation](https://swagger.io/docs/specification/about/)), which provides a visual documentation of the structure of the API, making it easy for the user to explore its capabilities.
-This is a good start if it's the first time they use the API.
+As well as supporting all [standard actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html), the Beekeeper-API also supports the `swagger` endpoint (see the [Swagger documentation](https://swagger.io/docs/specification/about/)), which provides a visual documentation of the structure of the API, making it easy to explore its capabilities.
+This is a good start if it's the first time the user is using the API.
 It can be accessed at this url:

     http://<host>/swagger-ui.html